mbenyoub/odoo_materialized_sql_view/README.rst

 `Check the bot status
 <https://buildbot.anybox.fr/waterfall?category=pv-lead&category=pv-lead&category=pv-lead&reload=60>`_,
-the code is tested on on our CI bot upon odoo version 7.0.
+the code is tested on on our CI bot.

 How to use it
 -------------